IP Address Location

 The above IP address resolves to Columbus, Ohio and United States based on current geolocation data.

 According to network data, your estimated geographic coordinates are 39.9625°N and -83.0061°E. This location falls within the America/New_York time zone.
-The corresponding local date and time for these coordinates is 14:56:16 on Wednesday, August 20, 2025.
+The corresponding local date and time for these coordinates is 17:36:03 on Saturday, October 4, 2025.

 This information is sourced from trusted global IP mapping databases.
 While it does not represent precise GPS data, it provides a reliable approximation of your internet connection's geographic location.